Posted in Drunk Driving Charges on December 29, 2014

 On the website DrinkingAndDriving.Org, they give drivers a number of tips that can help prevent a drunk driving charge regardless of whether it’s New Year’s Eve, your birthday, anniversary or any other night.
 Including are the following bits of advice:

 - Remember the law: it’s illegal to drive with a blood alcohol content of .08 percent in Arizona.
 If you break that law, you will face some of the harshest penalties for DUI (aka DWI) in the nation.

 - Designated driver: a sober friend or significant other who agrees before the night begins to avoid all alcohol for the entire evening out.

 - Taxi or ride-sharing service: if you don’t have a designated driver (or if the designated driver has slipped up), call a cab and get a sober ride home.
 It might cost a few dollars, but it is a lot cheaper than the serious legal consequences you might otherwise face.

 - The cost: if you are arrested for driving under the influence, you can expect to pay thousands of dollars in fines, fees and increased auto insurance premiums.

 We understand that mistakes happen.
 Those mistakes can involve drivers who have had one too many and the mistakes can also involve sloppy police work or overzealous cops.
-Discuss the circumstances of your arrest with an attorney experienced in DUI defense.
+Discuss the circumstances of your arrest with a NW Phoenix DUI attorney.